When Dean Bitan’s mother was diagnosed with Stage 4 ovarian cancer, the Israeli entrepreneur felt paralyzed.

 “But then my best friend told me, ‘Put your emotions aside and act like this is another project of yours,’” Bitan tells ISRAEL21c.

 “Standing on the frontlines with my mother, I learned a lot about the gaps in terms of treatment.
 I knew we can and should do better.
 So that’s what I decided I was going to do.”

 Bitan’s mother, sadly, passed away a few years ago.
 But the result of Bitan’s fortitude would make any Jewish mother proud.

 Imagene, the startup Bitan founded in 2020 with Jonathan Zalach and Shahar Porat, has developed technology that can conduct a full molecular analysis on a digitized biopsy image in real time and return a result in minutes, instead of the current situation of a few weeks.

 How does Imagene do it?
 AI, of course.

 Imagene’s artificial intelligence is intended to “democratize” personalized medicine, Bitan explains, by allowing oncologists to obtain an accurate diagnosis and then initiate a precisely targeted therapy plan far sooner than ever before.

 Oracle founder Larry Ellison led a $21.5 million Series A investment in the company earlier this year.

 Ellison’s involvement is not out of character — he and Dr. David Agus founded the Institute for Transformative Medicine in 2016 with a mission to drive interdisciplinary patient-centered research.
 Agus was so impressed by Imagene’s tech that he sits on the company’s board.

-Imagene’s AI searches for biomarkers in a digitized biopsy image to assist pathologists in classifying a tumor as cancerous or not and, if so, what kind.
+Imagene’s AI searches for biomarkers in a digitized biopsy image to assist pathologists in detecting the cancerous biomarkers.

 It’s a big step up from placing a tissue slide under a microscope and examining it manually.